zhaoesther/JEA-Kitchen/README.md

 # JEA-Kitchen
-A mobile application to be used in the browser to query possible recipes from user inputted ingredients.
+A mobile web application to query possible cooking recipes from user inputted ingredients.